Mercedes-backed solid-state battery firm Factorial lists on Nasdaq

 To commemorate the listing, Factorial rang the Nasdaq Opening Bell on June 17, 2026.
 The company continues to develop its proprietary FEST® and Solstice™ platforms, which are engineered for scalable manufacturing and designed to deliver performance across defense, space, and energy storage applications.

-How will Factorial allocate the $100 million in gross proceeds to scale its capital-light manufacturing model?
+How will Factorial utilize the $100 million in proceeds to scale its capital-light manufacturing model over the next 18 months?